-The small dynamic range of transparency film is a second factor it's considered to be challenging to shoot.
-The perfect time to give it a try is during the golden hour.
+The limited dynamic range of reversal film is another reason why it is regarded as tricky to shoot.
+The best time to try it out would be during the golden hour.

-Switching the film stock you are using will change the look of your shots.
-This is an example of the best things about using film.
+Changing the film you are using will alter the look of your pictures.
+This is an example of the fantastic things about shooting film.

-Nearly all new 35mm film offered for sale at this point has DX encoding on the canister.
-This makes it possible for cameras to auto-detect and set the ISO when the film is loaded into the camera.
+Nearly all commercially available 35mm film offered these days has a DX code.
+This makes it possible for electronically controlled cameras to auto detect and set the ISO when the film canister is loaded into the camera.

-You will find a range of possible choices for where to get 35mm film processed.
-For a more extensive discussion of the options, you can check out my article on Where to Get Film Developed.
+There are just a few possible choices for where to get film processed.
+For a more in depth explanation of the possibilities check my guide on Where to Develop Film.

 - Develop Film at Home